konstantinos-pan/Stress_Detection_Text_Mining/README.md

 # Stress Detection Text Mining
-This machine-learning project objective is to detect stress from social media articles and is co-autored by ##Panagiotis Makropoulos##
+This machine-learning project objective is to detect stress from social media articles and is co-autored by **Panagiotis Makropoulos**.

+# 1. Dataset